 Elle Magazine’s “15 Sexiest Men” poll in June 2007 chose Doré as the sexiest man in France.

-Doré was chosen as the most sexiest man in France's Elle Magazine's "15 Sexiest Men" poll in June 2007.
-Louise Bourgoin was his girlfriend, however they split up in March 2009.
-In 2006, he formed "The Jean d'Ormesson disco suicide," a "protean group" that covered pop and disco tunes, with Guillaume de Molina.
+In 2006, he formed “The Jean d’Ormesson disco suicide,” a “protean group” that covered pop and disco tunes, with Guillaume de Molina.
+Louise Bourgoin was his girlfriend.
+However, they split up in March 2009.

 Doré received a major-label recording contract with Jive subsidiary Sony BMG as the winner of Nouvelle Star.
 “Moi...Lolita,” a version of Alizée’s 2000 big hit that he had performed vividly on the show, was his first officially released single.
-The song was a huge hit in France, in 2007, it as well hit number two on the French singles chart.
+The song was a massive hit in France, and in 2007, it also hit number two on the French singles char